Jonathan Blow: Public image

 According to Blow, games have the potential to have a much-bigger role culturally and help define the human condition.
 While Blow strives to make his games meaningful, he has noted games with relatively empty gameplay, such as massively multiplayer online games (MMOs) which keep players hooked with fake rewards, may be causing real harm to people.

 Despite being seen as a role model for independent development, Blow is uncomfortable with being described as an indie developer: he feels the indie game scene has changed into something in which he does not belong.
 In 2019, he said the independent development scene had changed in that it was easier to make and release a game than ever before, but that in terms of game-design "progress has not been as large as people assume".
 Blow noted Stephen's Sausage Roll, a game he thought in 2017 "may be the best puzzle of all time", was rarely discussed in development circles, indicating a stagnation of the development scene.
 The comments attracted social-media attention, which Blow found troubling, noting; "The job isn't to be in a community; the job is to make a good game."

 Blow considers much of current software to be of low quality.
 He noted in a 2020 interview "I think we're now in a situation where everybody in the world is flooded with low quality software, and everybody wishes that they had higher quality software."
 He considers most of what programmers currently do to be wasteful, describing programming in 2021 as dealing with unnecessary complexity.
 He has a low opinion of modern C++, describing it in 2020 as a terrible language, and was partly motivated to create Jai in order to improve the quality of life for programmers.

+In December of 2025, game developer Alan Hazelden, who licensed two of his own games for use in Order of the Sinking Star, made a statement against Blow regarding his political views, citing Blow's support for Donald Trump, negative views on diversity, equity and inclusion, and opinions on COVID-19 vaccinations.
+Two other developers from the same project, Sean Barrett and Jonah Ostroff, also echoed the statements made by Hazelden on social media.